zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

         └── feather.min.js
 ```

 There you go, you just made a Hugo blog from scratch.
 Don't forgot to refer back to the [finished product source code](https://github.com/zwbetz-gh/make-a-hugo-blog-from-scratch) if you missed anything along the way.

 I hope this tutorial was helpful.
 Hugo can do _many_ things, so it's near impossible to cover all the possibilities in one tutorial.
 Well then, what's next?
 I recommend a deep dive into the [docs](https://gohugo.io/documentation/).
 As for where to deploy your site, since Hugo is a static site generator, you can host the generated files just about anywhere.
 I personally use Netlify, but do checkout the [hosting and deployment](https://gohugo.io/hosting-and-deployment/) docs as well.

 Good luck, have fun, and go build that personal site you've been meaning to do :)

+## Emails I've received

+The following are some of the lovely emails I've received about this post.

+{{< blockquote author="Gary" >}}
+I wanted to drop you a quick line to thank you for the tutorial on
+creating a Hugo site/theme from scratch.
+I've been using Hugo on and off for my site for the last three years and currently use a provided theme (Blackburn).
+I've searched for and worked my way through the few tutorials on creating a theme that I've come across and want to let you know that I think yours is both the most comprehensive and clearest one I've used.
+{{< /blockquote >}}

+{{< blockquote author="Rex" >}}
+Thanks a ton for that blog post.
+It's helped me quite a bit.
+{{< /blockquote >}}

+{{< blockquote author="Paul" >}}
+I found Hugo a few days ago and felt like I found just what I was looking for.
+Sadly, I attacked it through emacs using ox-hugo which added a good bit of abstraction hiding all the issues going on.
+So I took a step back and looked for more how-to's on Hugo.
+After rifling through much junk, I found your Hugo from Scratch article.
+Thank You !
+GREAT write-up.
+Smart.
+{{< /blockquote >}}

+{{< blockquote author="Noah" >}}
+I just clicked on a few of your links and realized that you wrote the most useful Hugo resource that I found!
+Thank you for writing the guide to building a Hugo blog from scratch!
+I learned a lot there, now I just need to wrap up this quick project.
+I really appreciate your assistance!
+{{< /blockquote >}}

+{{< blockquote author="Gabriel" >}}
+Hey there.
+Thanks for this up-to-date and comprehensive tutorial.
+Helped me a lot to kickstart my gamedev blog!
+{{< /blockquote >}}

+{{< blockquote author="Andrew" >}}
+Thanks for your tutorial, it has helped me a lot.
+{{< /blockquote >}}

+{{< blockquote author="Ijem" >}}
+Good job on this, very detailed walkthrough.
+Came here from the gohugo forums
+{{< /blockquote >}}

+{{< blockquote author="zig" >}}
+Thanks a lot for this super nice tutorial!
+This is what I needed :-)
+{{< /blockquote >}}

+{{< blockquote author="Jaya" >}}
+Thanks for this great tutorial :)
+{{< /blockquote >}}

+{{< blockquote author="hallazzang" >}}
+Great tutorial.
+I can now build my own theme.
+Thanks!
+{{< /blockquote >}}

+{{< blockquote author="Raghavan" >}}
+Hello, a very detailed tutorial.
+Thank you for sharing the same.
+{{< /blockquote >}}

+{{< blockquote author="Steve" >}}
+Thanks very much for the Hugo tutorial on your site.
+I’m working on bootstrapping myself into this system - I actually wrote something conceptually very similar in Perl in the mid-90s, for generating static sites from template files and embedded code, though it didn’t have a server mode and was nowhere NEAR as fast :P Anyway, I’ve also struggled with the state of some of the official documentation as has been discussed on the forums, so I know it’s a concern.
+Your document has been the clearest and most helpful for me out of everything I’ve read so far, including the official docs on the Hugo site.
+{{< /blockquote >}}

+{{< blockquote author="Eric" >}}
+I just wanted to let you know that I found your blog post this past weekend and that it was insanely helpful for me, like more than anything else I found.
+A lot of the other tutorials I found were more in the format “build a website with Hugo + [some web technology]” and they tend to focus more on using the tools but not really why I needed them.
+Put this in your config file, add this CLI tool, etc. As someone who knew absolutely nothing about the web stack I didn’t understand at all why I needed five different tools just to make a website.
+Anyway, I appreciated how your post was 100% laser focused on *Hugo* and was verbose enough for me to follow along and take ideas from.
+Thats all I wanted to say, thanks!
+{{< /blockquote >}}